 Upper Cervical Chiropractic Gets to the Source

 Upper cervical chiropractic involves precise methods of measuring an atlas misalignment.
-Then, a gentle adjustment that does not involve popping or twisting of the spine is administered to correct the misalignment.
+Chiropractors administer a gentle adjustment that does not involve popping or twisting of the spine to correct the misalignment.
 This correction gives the body time to heal soft tissue, and as a result, Eustachian tube function may be helped.
-Meniere’s symptoms, especially vertigo, are often greatly reduced in severity and frequency.
+It reduces the severity and frequency of Meniere’s symptoms, especially vertigo.

 If you suffer from Meniere’s disease, especially if you have a history of head or neck trauma, schedule a consultation with an upper cervical chiropractor near you to learn more about this natural process.